All You Need to Know About Geothermal Heating Systems

 Initial installation and equipment costs for geothermal heat pumps vary with the maturity of the local market, type and size of the system, and the site.
-There is no doubt that the system will cost more at the start than a conventional fossil-fuel furnace.
+Make no mistake: This is not a DIY.

 Rough estimates put a geothermal ground-source system at $1,000 to $2,500 per ton of capacity.
 A ton of capacity, according to the Department of Energy’s Federal Energy Management Program, translates to 12,000 Btu per hour.
 In heating climates, it is estimated that a ton of capacity is needed for every 550 square feet.

 Find a company that is certified, with people trained specifically in geothermal technology, and get more than bid.
 Ask for references and call those homeowners.
 Ask to see installations the company has completed.

 With your contractor, be sure to discuss the benefits of a hybrid system.
 A ground-source heat pump can be added to an existing forced-air furnace and can use its existing blower.
 Dual-source heat pumps are less costly to install and more efficient than the air-source unit alone.
 Ask about variable-speed blowers and multi-speed compressors on the system to improve comfort and efficiency.

 Though installing a geothermal heat pump requires a significant initial investment, doing so may be a wise course for homeowners who plan to stay put indefinitely.